 The more specific you are with your keywords, the more precise the notifications will be.
 Precise examples include ‘small hedge trimming’, ‘Squarespace website development’ or ‘Ikea furniture assembly’.
 These keywords are useful if you only want to see a narrow range of tasks.

 If you would like a broader range of tasks sent to you, you can be more vague with your keywords.
 Broad keywords include ‘gardening’, ‘painting’ or ‘photography’.
 The more vague you are with your keywords, the greater variety of tasks you’ll see.

-- How do I avoid receiving task alerts for tasks I don’t want to see?
+How do I avoid receiving task alerts for tasks I'm not interested in?

 The first step is to check the task alert keywords you’ve added.
 If a version of each keyword is in either the title or description, a task alert will be sent.

-As a result, the tasks being alerted to you will be due to your keywords.
+This might mean you'll receive alerts that seem irrelevant to the tasks you usually do.
 The notifications you receive only contains the task title, so it's not always obvious why a task alert is sent by looking at the title alone.

 If you’re finding yourself being notified of tasks you don’t want to complete, we suggest considering more specific task alert keywords and optimising your settings using the tips in the above section.